M4RI4N4B4RC3N4S/About-Me/CV.md

 2020-2024

 ## Career Objective
 I am a high school student who is interested in pursuing a career in STEM.
 Throughout my years in highschool, I have worked to improve my leadership and team collaboration skills.
-I have worked hard to demonstrate leadership in numerous aspects of my life, both inside and outside the classroom.
-My background as the vise president for Hispanic Honor Society and varsity team player have prepared me to work succesfully.
+I demonstrate leadership both inside and outside the classroom.
+My background as the vise president for Hispanic Honor Society and varsity team player have prepared me to work succesfully as an individual and as a collective unit.
 ## Projects
 - Houston Needs - 9th grade
 - Personal Project - 10th grade